R1nge/Suika/Assets/Readme.md

             watermelon 260x260 3.25 scale

 TODO:
+Settings menu UI
-Pause menu with settings (music, sound toggles)
+Pause button in In game menu

 Save selected mod index (Wrong! save selected mod) Continue the game if using the same skin